62 Kilos In Stones Pounds

 Scientific or Theoretical Perspective

 The use of stones and pounds dates back to medieval times in England, where the stone was a standard unit for trade and commerce.
-Over time, it became associated with body weight.
+Which means over time, it became associated with body weight.
 The metric system, introduced in the late 18th century, aimed to standardize measurements globally.
-However, cultural habits die hard, and in some countries, traditional units persist alongside metric ones.
+That said, cultural habits die hard, and in some countries, traditional units persist alongside metric ones.

 Common Mistakes or Misunderstandings